K0ST4S/Formality/README.md

 9. Extend `FormalityUtils` to generate SASS template.
 10. Option for an image to be displayed when uploaded.
 11. Solve dependancy on [ngx-translate](https://www.npmjs.com/package/@ngx-translate/core).
+12. Create a online tool for generating style sheet templates.
-12. Perhaps remove `Radio` type because this type is certain by being in a `RadioGroup` type parent.
+13. Perhaps remove `Radio` type because this type is certain by being in a `RadioGroup` type parent.
-13. Perhaps implement lazy loading for `CountrySelect` type, as it will be more rarely used and requires loading countries flags.
+14. Perhaps implement lazy loading for `CountrySelect` type, as it will be more rarely used and requires loading countries flags.
-14. Perhaps bootstrap control classes by Cascading Style Sheet's `@extend` keyword, instead of Angular's `[class]` binding would give more flexibility.
+15. Perhaps bootstrap control classes by Cascading Style Sheet's `@extend` keyword, instead of Angular's `[class]` binding would give more flexibility.
-15. Perhaps add ability to pass `FormalityComponent` when generating stylesheet, in order to include its ID.
+16. Perhaps add ability to pass `FormalityComponent` when generating stylesheet, in order to include its ID.

 PRs are welcome!